PrintPlast

 Chamonix

-Using Eco Friendly Hotel Key Cards at Ski Resorts
+Eco-Friendly Hotel Key Cards at Ski Resorts

 Even the smallest details at these ski resorts reflect their commitment to sustainability.
-Many resorts now opt for cards instead of plastic ones, which is a significant step towards reducing plastic waste and minimizing their carbon footprint.It’s important to note that minor aspects like the use of key cards can have a substantial impact, on ski resort operations.
-Plastic key cards typically used for hotel room access require energy production processes.
-Do not biodegrade after disposal.
+Many resorts now opt for eco-friendly key cards instead of traditional plastic ones, which is a significant step toward reducing plastic waste and minimizing their carbon footprint.
+Plastic key cards require energy-intensive production processes and do not biodegrade after disposal.